Distance Learning Instructional Resources

 Project Gutenberg – free ebooks

-Encyclopedia – This is an online encyclopedia that covers all subjects.
+Encyclopedia Britannica – is an online encyclopedia that covers all subjects.
+Some of the information is free, but you need to become a member and pay for full access.

-Project Ideal – Project IDEAL is a consortium of states working to develop effective distance education programs for adult learners.
+IDEAL Consortium – is a consortium of states working to develop effective distance education programs for adult ABE and ESL learners.

-Hippo Campus– This site provides multi–media resources for academic subjects.
+Hippo Campus – provides multi–media resources for academic subjects.

 Wikipedia – the free online encyclopedia that anyone can edit